department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/neutral-and-inclusive-language.md

 **Note:** Some VA forms currently capture gendered relationships on their backend, so we may need to keep gendered terms in some online forms until VA is able to adjust the backend.

-## Ability and device-agnostic UI language
+## Ability- and device-agnostic UI language

 ### We avoid “view” and “hear”